bitsphyassoc/blog/README.md

 [^n]: in the bottom as footnotes with credits for the photo
 ```

+In case you want to use your own image for the article rather than using one from the web (because you made it yourself/cropped/edited it), upload it into the `/images/blog/{article number}-{first word of title}/` directory.
+This will let you access the image from the permalink "https://raw.githubusercontent.com/bitsphyassoc/blog/master/images/blog/{article number}-{first word of title}/{image file}".
 Finally, save the file in the format `YYYY-MM-DD-*.md`, with each word in the title being hyphen-separated.
 When you're done with all of this, you can push the article for publication.